Travvit/cacher/README.md

 REG_BUCKET_MEMBER_BULK_DEL_SIZE
 # Number of members deleted in bulk from the Global bucket. default = 2000
 GLOBAL_BUCKET_MEMBER_BULK_DEL_SIZE
+# Enables the garbage collector for RedisStorageManager. default = "false"
+REDIS_GC_ON
+# GC Master lease renew duration in milliseconds. default 30K
+REDIS_GC_INTERVAL
+# The percentage of CPU usage the is permissible for GC. default 50
+CPU_LOAD_CUTOFF
+# Number of members deleted in bulk from a regular bucket during GC. default = 2000
+REG_BUCKET_MEMBER_BULK_GC_SIZE
+# Number of members deleted in bulk from the Global bucket during GC. default = 1000
+GLOBAL_BUCKET_MEMBER_BULK_GC_SIZE
 ```

 ## Usage Examples